junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 {:.no_toc}

 2. Either low temperature (below 35° C) or high fever can be a sign of infection.
 High fever (above 39° C) is dangerous for the newborn.
 Take off all clothing and sponge the baby with cool (not cold) water as shown on page 76.
-Also look for signs of dehydration (see p.
-151).
-If you find these signs, give the baby breast milk and also Rehydration Drink (p.
-152).
+Also look for signs of dehydration (see [page 151](#page-151)).
+If you find these signs, give the baby breast milk and also Rehydration Drink ([page 152](#page-152)).

-3. Seizures (fits, convulsions, see p.
-178).
+3. Seizures (fits, convulsions, see [page 178](#page-178)).
 If the baby also has fever, treat it as just described.
 Be sure to check for dehydration.
 Seizures that begin the day of birth could be caused by brain damage at birth.
-If seizures begin several days later, look carefully for signs of tetanus (p.
-182) or meningitis (p.
-185).
+If seizures begin several days later, look carefully for signs of tetanus ([page 182](#page-182)) or meningitis ([page 185](#page-185)).

 4. The baby does not gain weight.
 During the first days of life, most babies lose a little weight.
 This is normal.
 After the first week, a healthy baby should gain about 200 g., a week.
 By two weeks the healthy baby should weigh as much as he did at birth.
 If he does not gain weight, or loses weight, something is wrong.
 Did the baby seem healthy at birth?
 Does he feed well?
 Examine the baby carefully for signs of infection or other problems.
 If you cannot find out the cause of the problem and correct it, get medical help.